theohbrothers/docker-go-tools/README.md

 # docker-go-tools

-Dockerized go binaries.
+Dockerized go tools.

+Eliminates the need for installation of Go on the dev system.
 Enables completely dockerized Go development workflows:
+  - Dockerized `go`
   - Dockerized `dlv`
   - Dockerized `gopls`
+  - Dockerized `bingo`

 ## Build the dockerized tools and use them

-1. Build the dockerized go tools.
+1. Build the go tool wrappers and docker images

     ```sh
     make